 Image from SSS

-Now, let’s take a look at how you should compute employee contributions.
+Now, let’s look at how you should compute employee contributions.

-- Find the corresponding salary bracket for your monthly income on the “Range of Compensation” column, then get the equivalent MSC from the “Total” column.
+- Find the corresponding salary bracket for your monthly income in the “Range of Compensation” column, then get the equivalent MSC from the “Total” column.

 - After identifying your income bracket and MSC, follow these steps: